Share this post on:

 It is a preoccupation with oneself, as opposed to Self-Awareness, which is the awareness that one exists as an individual.

-Self-Consciousness is being excessively aware of one’s appearance or manner.
+Self-consciousness is being excessively aware of one’s appearance or manner.

 However, the two terms are commonly used interchangeably or synonymously.